moinwiki/moin/docs/admin/configure.rst

 If "JoeDoe" is currently logged in and moin processes this ACL, the first entry won't match, so moin will proceed left-to-right and look at the second entry.
-Here we have the special group name "All" (and JoeDoe obviously is a member of this group), so we have a match here.
+Here we have the special group name, "All" (and JoeDoe is obviously a member of this group), so this entry matches.
-If moin wants to know whether he may destroy, the answer will be "no", as destroy is not listed on the right side of this entry.
+If moin wants to know whether he may destroy, the answer will be "no", as destroy is not listed on the right side of the "All" entry.
 If moin wants to know whether he may write, the answer will be "yes".

 Notes: